 - Guidelines that promote normalized use of UML, shared tooling use and tool driven standardized language mappings

-The tooling suite is used by projects such as Open Transport to assist in building the interface model and to convert that interface model into an interface schema, avoiding hand coding.Direct or indirect adoption of the model and generated artifacts by ONOS™/CORD™ (and other industry initiatives) will improve the consistency of stored information, ease the mapping to interfaces and improve component interconnection.
+The tooling suite is used by projects such as Open Transport to assist in building the interface model and to convert that interface model into an interface schema, avoiding hand coding.Direct or indirect adoption of the model and generated artifacts by other industry initiatives will improve the consistency of stored information, ease the mapping to interfaces and improve component interconnection.

-Ongoing leveraging of this work by partner SDOs (such as MEF, OASIS-TOSCA, ITU-T, TMF and ETSI-NFV) in their information models and tool chain will facilitate industry convergence and federation to avoid needless fragmentation in the SDN/NFV/Cloud/transport space.
+Ongoing leveraging of this work by industry partners (such as ITU-T, OIF, TIP, MEF, TMF, OASIS-TOSCA and ETSI-NFV) in their information models and tool chain will facilitate industry convergence and federation to avoid needless fragmentation in the SDN/NFV/Cloud/transport space.